 As the founder of Mighty Companions, a non-profit dedicated to rethinking our worldview, her Los Angeles home is a gathering place for activists.
 The walls are lined with her post-impressionist paintings – she had a one-woman show.
 And the food is delicious – Suzanne is a mean chef who wrote The Anybody Can Make It, Everybody Will Love It Cookbook.

-And here’s Suzanne’s Story, a biographical piece from then till now, written as a chapter in a book to inspire young girls.
+And here’s Suzanne’s Story, a biographical piece from then till when it was written in 2014, written as a chapter in a book to inspire young girls.

 For what inspires Suzanne, have a look at this blog post where she is Inside the Intelligence.

 A trip through memory lane with Suzanne: